New Transfer Station-FAQ

 At the February 28, 2023 council meeting, City Council approved a contract with Novak Commercial Construction, LLC of Georgetown, TX to construct the new transfer station.
 Construction began on April 24, 2023 and is expected to be completed within 18-24 months.
 During this time the site will remain fully operational.

 Why does Georgetown need a transfer station?

-The Georgetown Transfer Station, 250 W. L Walden Road, provides a cost-effective, efficient method for managing our waste by reducing the number of collection trucks and staff on the roads.
-Each truck goes out twice to complete a route.
-Once the truck fills up, it goes to the transfer station to empty its load, then it goes back out to finish the route.
+The Georgetown Transfer Station, located at 250 W. L Walden Drive, provides a cost-effective, efficient method for managing our waste by reducing the number of collection trucks on the roads.
+Once a collection truck is filled, it goes to the transfer station to empty its load, then back out to finish the route.
 Without the transfer station, the truck would have to go directly to the landfill, which is about 90 miles away.
-That would increase the number of staff and trucks needed to complete the same number of collections, which would increase the residential rate.
-Additionally, fewer trucks on City streets also reduces wear and tear, traffic congestion, and residents intermingling with larger vehicles.
+This increases the number of trucks needed to complete the same number of collections, thus increasing the residential rate.
+Additionally, fewer trucks on City streets reduces wear and tear, traffic congestion, and residents intermingling with larger vehicles.

-- Recycle Christmas tree and holiday string light free of charge
+- Recycle Christmas Trees and holiday string lights free of charge

 - Drop off tires, televisions, mattresses, fryer grease, and many other items for a fee

 The transfer station was built in 1984 when Georgetown’s population was almost 10,000 people.
 At that time, the City anticipated the transfer station would last until the year 2000 and be able to manage the waste of at least 16,000 residents before an upgrade was needed.
 The most recent facility improvements were made between 2006 & 2009.
 The transfer station is now managing the waste of nearly 80,000 residents and those numbers are expected to continue to increase.